 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term stay residents who were vaccinated against pneumonia and flu.
+This metric measures the percentage of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This indicates the percentage of residents who needed more assistance with activities of daily living over time.
+This tells you the percentage of residents who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile